AR banner

 Burial details:

-Researched and dedicated to the relatives of this pilot with thanks to the research by Errol Martyn and his publications: “For Your Tomorrow Vols.
-1-3”, Auckland War Memorial Museum, Weekly News of New Zealand, other sources as quoted below:
+Researched by kelvin Youngs (Webmaster) and dedicated to the relatives of this pilot with thanks to the research by Errol Martyn and his publications: “For Your Tomorrow Vols.
+1-3”, Auckland War Memorial Museum, Weekly News of New Zealand (Jul 2019).
+Thanks to Antonio McDonald for the correction to the aircraft type on the photograph (Jan 2024).

 Pages of Outstanding Interest